weyoss/redis-smq/docs/message-exchanges.md

 msg.setExchange(exchange).setBody('123456789');
 ```

-The same as for the [Topic Exchange](#topic-exchange), when publishing a message, if the topic pattern did not match any queue, the message will be discarded and no error will be returned.
+When publishing a message with a fanout exchange, if the exchange does not exist or no queue is bound to such an exchange the message will be discarded and error will be returned.

-The second argument of the [producer.produce()](/docs/api/producer.md#producerprototypeproduce) callback provides the list of published messages.